okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/nodejs/integrationsteps.md

 </div>

-After the user enters the password authenticator value, and `idx.register` is called with this value, the response returns a status of `Idx.Status:PENDING` and a `nextStep` field requiring the user to enter a password value.
+After the user enters the password authenticator value, and `idx.register` is called with this value, the response returns a status of `Idx.Status:PENDING` and a `nextStep` field that requires the user to enter a password value.
 The user is directed to a page to set up a password value, as shown in the SDK sample application route to `/enroll-authenticator`.

 <div class="common-image-format">